Last Updated on

 - Worse Acne:

 The hormonal flux surging through your body will wreak havoc with the oil levels in your skin, leading to acne breakouts.
-However, do not use oral or topical acne medication as they may cause complications in your pregnancy.
+However, do not use oral or topical acne medication as they may cause complications to you and the baby.

 Symptoms of Pregnancy at Week 21